kevinfarrugia/react-recipes/recipes/outside-events.md

 A component sometimes needs to listen to events on DOM nodes outside its scope, most frequently on either `document` or `window`.
 Instead of managing the events manually, via `addEventListener` and `removeEventListener`, we can use the small [`react-event-listener`](https://github.com/oliviertassinari/react-event-listener) library to handle them in a way that feels more natural to React and is clearer and less error-prone.

-Take this simple component which you can move with your mouse:
+Take this small component which you can move with your mouse:

 ```jsx
 import EventListener from 'react-event-listener';